 This single track trail comes out of the woods to cross the intersection of Miller Hill and Yankovich Roads on a diagonal, then heads west along the power line easement along Lawlor Road, until the course turns right and enters the road itself.
 Here runners pass Mile 6 and head up a slight climb before descending down a dirt road and taking a left heading west along more single track trail.

 Eventually the trail reaches Hafele Avenue, then turns left on Line Drive, quickly followed by a right turn to head west along Black Sheep Road, where runners reach Mile 7.
 In another ¼ of a mile, the course turns right on the bike path along Sheep Creek Road.
 Participants cross Sheep Creek Road and the railroad tracks, then run west through the fields across from Anne’s Greenhouse, where they reach Mile 8 of the course.
-Follow the flags at Goldstream Sports, and head up a short section of trail that climbs up to Ester Dome Road, and turn left onto the road.
+Follow the flags at Goldstream Sports:

-The bottom of Ester Dome Road is at approximately Mile 8.1 of the course, and is the location of Relay Exchange Zone One.
+The bottom of Ester Dome Road is at approximately Mile 8.1 of the course.
 From here, runners and walkers begin their 1,800 foot climb up to Ester Dome.
 The course heads up Ester Dome Road and makes a left onto St. Patrick Road where it reaches Mile 9.
 Shortly past Mile 9, it turns right onto a narrow single track trail.
-The course follows this trail approximately 0.7 miles to where it crosses Ester Dome Road, then immediately climbs up a steep trail on the other side.
+The course follows this trail approximately 0.7 miles to where it crosses Ester Dome Road, then immediately climbs up a trail on the other side.
 It makes a left turn onto a double track trail, then passes Mile 10.
 The trail continues up Ester Dome to Mile 11.3, where it meets up with Ester Dome Road again, just before the intersection of North Henderson Road.
 At this point, the course stays on Ester Dome Road as runners pass Mile 12, approximately 0.5 mile before the Ullrhavn parking area.

-Change to course for 2016: Just before Ullrhavn, look for the course to dive into the trees on the right side of the road.
+Just before the flat parking areas on Ullrhavn, look for the course to dive into the trees on the right side of the road.
 The course here bypasses Ullrhavn itself, staying just below it on a flat section of trail maybe 1/4 mile long, before rejoining Ester Dome Road.
-Turn right onto the road, and follow it down and then back up.
+Turn right onto the road, and follow it down and then back up a large dip.
 A short way before the saddle between the two peaks of Ester Dome, you’ll turn right onto the “Zipper” trail, a twisty, rough singletrack that climbs steeply up the hill.
 After a short ways, it joins the pre-2013 trail that goes around the first set of antennas on Ester Dome, then again rejoins the road at the top of Ester Dome Road in the saddle between the two high points on Ester Dome.
-Unfortunately, the landowner in this area forced this change too close to the date of the marathon, so the mile markers to the out and back turnaround will be off because there just wasn’t time to move them.
-By moving the turnaround, the overall marathon distance will be correct, and the mile markers will be roughly correct for the out and back return.
+The next relay exchange zone is here, but all runners will pass by it.

 In any case, be prepared for windy conditions, and either bring along an extra layer or a good support crew to help with clothing choices.
 This section is sometimes icy, if the higher elevations around Fairbanks have gotten an early snow.

-The famous “chute” begins at Mile 17.2 of the course (this is also the beginning of Relay Leg Three, as Exchange Zone Two is shortly before Mile 17).
+The famous “chute” begins at Mile 17.2 of the course, and you’ll make a right turn onto it.
 The steep descent of the chute should be approached with caution.
-This portion of the trail features many rocks and ruts …. the good news is that it is only 1/3 of a mile long, although when going down the chute it may seem more like 3 miles long.
+This portion of the trail features many rocks and ruts.
+The good news is that it is only 1/3 of a mile long, although when going down the chute it may seem more like 3 miles long.
 Runners can see the real bottom of the chute well down the mountain, but the course turns off it well before that.
 Runners should be thankful that they don’t have to go all the way down it!